List of content you will read in this article:

-The significant difference between the active and passive modes is who initiates the connection and non-anonymous servers to separate these files and users.
+The significant difference between the active and passive modes is who initiates the connection, and non-anonymous servers separate these files and users.
 In the case of the active mode, the client establishes the control connection to the server while the server makes the connection for transferring the data.
 But, in the case of the passive mode, the client initiates both data and control connection.
 Also, the ports to which the data is transmitted are different.

 How to establish FTP Active Mode

 It starts with establishing a control connection.
 For this, a temporary port will be created on the client ranging from 1024 to 65535 for both control and data connection.
 The client will send the request to the server to start the connection.
 Inactive mode, the following steps will take place.

 Step 1: First, the client will send the request to the server with port 21.